glynnforrest/salt-mode/README.md

 Configuration management is most commonly managed by writing state files ending with `.sls`;
 this mode adds emacs support for these files.

-Salt-mode requires an emacs version greater than 24.3.
+Salt-mode requires a minimum emacs version of 24.3.

 This uses [mmm-mode][] and [mmm-jinja2][] to hook up Jinja2 templates into YAML (essentially what SaltStack files are).